 Requirement Submission Method Pass No Grade Reported No Pass Attending Evaluation of Clerkship Student Attendings receive an automated email link connecting them to their assigned evaluation(s) within Medtrics, where they may access and submit the electronic form(s) directly Student may receive "Below Expectations" in up to one (1) subcategory.
 Overall categories must receive "Meets Expectations" or "Exceeds Expectations" Will be the conditional grade until all requirements of this rotation are met Receives two (2) or more "Below Expectations" within the subcategory sections.
 Receives comments that indicate below expectations of performance.
-See Unsatisfactory Clinical Performance above Student Evaluation of Clerkship Rotation Can be accessed and submitted electronically by students within the dashboard of their Medtrics profiles Completed 100% by 11:59 pm the last day of the rotation Will be the conditional grade until all requirements of this rotation are met.
-Failure to complete and submit within 14 days from the end of the rotation submitted with 100% completion by the Will be the conditional grade until all requirements of this rotation are met.
+See Unsatisfactory Clinical Performance above Student Evaluation of Clerkship Rotation Can be accessed and submitted electronically by students within the dashboard of their Medtrics profiles Completed 100% by 11:59 pm the last day of the rotation Will be the conditional grade until all requirements of this rotation are met Failure to complete and submit within 14 days from the end of the rotation Mid-Rotation Feedback Form Desire2Learn Desire2Learn Desire2Learn Desire2Learn Desire2Learn Desire2Learn Desire2Learn Desire2Learn Desire2Learn Desire2Learn Desire2Learn Desire2Learn Desire2Learn Will be the conditional grade until all requirements of this rotation are met.
 Failure to complete and upload within two weeks after the rotation ends.